 Training starts from very soon after the pups are born.
 At eight weeks, the pups are placed with volunteer foster families, called Puppy Raisers.
 Our Puppy Raisers have the pups until they are about 18 months old, during which time they do a lot of work to ensure pups are well socialised and well mannered.

 This is followed by four to six months of intensive training with a Guide Dog Instructor ensuring the dog learns all the skills it needs to become a Guide Dog.
+The dog lives with a Dog Boarder during this time.
 It then takes a month or so to train each vision impaired person and their Guide Dog so they can work effectively together as a team to ensure their safety and independence.

 We source puppies from established Guide Dog Breeding centres in Australia and New Zealand.
 It is important to ensure we have dogs of suitable temperament for Guide Dog work.
 All training is conducted here in Tasmania by our Guide Dog Mobility Instructors.